damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 # Understanding regressions

-A linear regression model tests the linear relationship between two variables, let's say X and Y. Imagine the variable X as our Independent variable (or predictor) and the variable Y as our Dependent variable (or outcome).
+A linear regression model tests the linear relationship between two variables, let's say X and Y. Imagine the variable X as our Independent Variable (or Predictor) and the variable Y as our Dependent Variable (or Outcome).
 If X and Y are strongly related, the hypothesis that Y is influenced by X can be transcribed with the following equation:

 - Y = X